Byline: Roberto

 A little luxury never hurt anyone.
 A compact oil mister keeps your van smelling fresh, repels bugs, and helps you unwind after long drives.
 (Consumer Reports)

 We’re fans of pine, mint, and cedar, scents that make your van smell like a forest cabin.
-Comfort-Boosting Low-Cost Van Add-Ons You’ll Really Use
+Comfort-Adding Low-Cost Van Add-Ons You’ll Really Use

 10. The Minimalist Mindset

 This last upgrade doesn’t cost a dime.
 It’s a mindset.
-Living in a van means being careful about every item you bring.
+Living in a van means being picky about every item you bring.

 If you don’t use it weekly or it’s not for urgent needs, it doesn’t belong.
 A messy setup kills comfort faster than cold weather ever could.